Taekwondo: Ranks, belts, and promotion

 Taekwondo ranks vary from style to style and are not standardized.
-For junior ranks, ranks are indicated by a number and the term (gup, or kup), which represents belt color.
-A belt color may have a stripe in it.
+For junior ranks, levels are indicated by a number paired with the term geup (also spelled gup, or kup), which represents belt color.
+A belt color may also feature a stripe.
 Ranks typically count down from higher numbers to lower ones.
 For senior ranks ("black belt" ranks), each rank is called a rr 단 (段) or "degree" and counts upwards.

 Students must pass tests to advance ranks, and promotions happen at a progressive rate depending on the school.

 Titles can also come with ranks.
 For example, in the International Taekwon-Do Federation, instructors holding 1st to 3rd rr are called boosabum ("assistant instructor"), those holding 4th to 6th dan are called sabum ("instructor"), those holding 7th to 8th dan are called sahyun ("master"), and those holding 9th dan are called saseong ("grandmaster").

-In WT/Kukki-Taekwondo, instructors holding 1st. to 3rd. dan are considered assistant instructors (kyosa-nim), are not yet allowed to issue ranks, and are generally thought of as still having much to learn.
-Instructors who hold a 4th. to 6th. dan are considered master instructors (sabum-nim), and are allowed to grade students to ranks beneath their own.
+In WT/Kukki-Taekwondo, instructors holding 1st to 3rd dan are considered assistant instructors (kyosa-nim), are not yet allowed to issue ranks, and are generally thought of as still having much to learn.
+Instructors who hold a 4th to 6th dan are considered master instructors (sabum-nim), and are allowed to grade students to ranks beneath their own.
 "Rules of Taekwondo Promotion Test" Those who hold a 7th–9th dan are considered Grandmasters.
 Kukkiwon-issued ranks also hold an age requirement, with grandmaster ranks requiring an age of over forty.